stamd/stamd.github.io/about.md

 I'm passionate about **translating complex technical concepts into accessible, engaging content**.

-> _Kind of a cliche, but it's true_ - there's nothing better than when you realize you've just digested a complex topic in a way that even a beginner can understand it.
+> _Kind of a cliche, but it's true_ - there's nothing better than when you realize you've just digested a complex topic in a way that even a beginner can understand.

 <span class="evidence">With _a solid background in software development_, my perspective can help you bring a **unique blend of technical expertise and writing proficiency** to your projects.</span>